Hashtag Web3 Logo

 Exploring Careers in Web3 Oracles and Data Feeds

 A career guide to the world of blockchain oracles.
-Learn about the roles involved in securely connecting smart contracts to real-world data, from engineering to business development.
+Learn about the roles involved in securely connecting smart contracts to real-world data, from.

 Smart contracts are powerful, but they are also isolated.
 They cannot, by themselves, access any data from the outside world.
 This is known as the "oracle problem."
 Blockchain oracles are the critical pieces of middleware that solve this problem, acting as a secure bridge between the on-chain and off-chain worlds.
 They are responsible for feeding real-world data-like asset prices, weather information, or the outcome of an election-to smart contracts.